itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

 QVariantMap       a dictionary where keys are strings and values are generally convertable.
 QVariantList      any sequence whose items can be convertable.
 QRegion           :py:class:`~itom.region`
+QColor            string with color name or hex-value or :py:class:`~itom.rgba` Enumeration       integer with value or string with key (setter only)
 ================= ===========================================================================

-If a property or other arguments in |Qt| require other datatypes, it is possibly to implement a converted for them.
+If a property or other arguments in |Qt| require other datatypes, it is possibly to implement a converter for them.
 It only becomes a little bit more difficult for pointers to extended C++ or |Qt| classes.
 The conversion is mainly done in the |itom| class **PythonQtConversion**.

 Connecting signals